qmk/qmk_firmware/docs/feature_macros.md

 ### Selecting Your Host Keyboard Layout

 If you type in a language other than English, or use a non-QWERTY layout like Colemak, Dvorak, or Workman, you may have set your computer's input language to match this layout.
-This presents a challenge when creating macros- you may need to type different keys to get the same letters!
-To address this you can add the `host_language` key to your keymap.json, like so:
+This presents a challenge when creating macros - you may need to type different keys to get the same letters!
+To address this you can add the `host_language` key to your `keymap.json`, like so:

 ```json
 {